gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### startUpload
-This operation initiates upload and returns storage link which is valid for 30 Minutes.
-You can use that storage link to make subsequent upload request with file buffer or blob.
+Initiates an upload and returns a storage link that is valid for 30 minutes.
+You can use the storage link to make subsequent upload request with file buffer or blob.

 ```golang